my-rice/induction-cooking/README.md

 The power increase/decrease keys must be pressed for at least 1 second for the command takes effect.
 Power display
 An LED indicates the activation of the stove.
-The led operates in the following way according to the power output:
+The led operates in the following way according to the power output:<br />
-  ● 0W off
+  ● 0W off<br />
-  ● 300W blinks with period of 2s
+  ● 300W blinks with period of 2s<br />
-  ● 500W flashes with period of 1s
+  ● 500W flashes with period of 1s<br />
-  ● 1000W flashes with period of 500ms
+  ● 1000W flashes with period of 500ms<br />
-  ● 1500W flashes with period of 250ms
+  ● 1500W flashes with period of 250ms<br />
 ## Presence control
 The device should ensure that the stove is activated only in the event that a pot is present on the stove top.
 In addition, should this be removed while the stove is active, the device will signal for 10 seconds